Bayesian Mixed Multidimensional Scaling for Auditory Processing: Introduction

-Multidimensional scaling (MDS) \citep{torgerson1952multidimensional,torgerson1958theory} and individual difference scaling (INDSCAL) \citep{carroll1970analysis} are two dimensionality reduction techniques that have been extensively used to quantify the degree of similarity between neural representations of sensory stimuli captured with modern neuroimaging technologies.
-Given data on dissimilarity matrices between pairs of stimuli (e.g., speech sounds) MDS and INDSCAL can extract lower-dimensional latent features from which a denoised version of the observed dissimilarity can be reconstructed.
-More specifically, the latent features represent the original stimuli as points in a low dimensional space such that the pairwise (usually Euclidean) distances computed in the reduced space (i.e., from the latent features) match the observed pairwise dissimilarities as well as possible.
-To achieve this, standard MDS methods extract common latent features across different matrices (e.g., subjects), allowing the reconstruction of a single dissimilarity matrix between pairs of stimuli.
-INDSCAL is an extension of standard MDS that also allows the extraction of individual latent feature values and individual denoised distances by re-weighting the common latent features for each subject \citep{carroll1970analysis}.
-These methods can therefore be used to simultaneously achieve dimensionality reduction, data visualization, and, when appropriate, meaningful interpretation of the inferred latent features.
+Multidimensional scaling (MDS) \citep{torgerson1952multidimensional, torgerson1958theory, carroll1980multidimensional, borg2005modern} and its extension to individual difference scaling (INDSCAL) \citep{carroll1970analysis} are two dimensionality reduction techniques that have been extensively used to quantify the degree of similarity between neural representations of sensory stimuli captured with modern neuroimaging technologies.
+Given data on dissimilarity matrices between pairs of stimuli (e.g., in our work, speech sounds), MDS and INDSCAL can extract lower-dimensional latent features from which a denoised version of the observed dissimilarities can be reconstructed.
+In the classical literature, these quantities are usually described in geometric terms: the point coordinates of the stimuli in the low-dimensional space form the configuration, and the coordinate axes are called dimensions.
+In our Bayesian formulation, we treat these coordinates as unobserved random variables endowed with a prior and a posterior distribution, and we refer to them as latent features to emphasize this latent-variable interpretation.
+Throughout this paper, latent features therefore denote the coordinate vectors representing the stimuli in the low-dimensional space, endowed with a probability model.
+More specifically, the latent features represent the original stimuli as points in a low-dimensional space such that the pairwise (usually Euclidean) distances computed in the reduced space (i.e., from the latent features) match the observed pairwise dissimilarities as well as possible.